Guides

 Setting Price Points for Your Market

-Most successful UK florists work with set price points:
+Most successful UK florists work to set price points rather than quoting every order from scratch:

 • Small: £30 – £35